jacobseiler/rsage/README.rst

 The semi-numerical model used to compute ionization fields was developed by `Anne Hutter <https://github.com/annehutter/grid-model>`_ and is described in `Hutter, 2018 <https://arxiv.org/abs/1803.00088>`_.
 The self-consistent coupling of these models was developed by Jacob Seiler and is described in (Stay tuned!).

-Any issues, questions or ranting can be sent to Jacob Seiler: jseiler@swin.edu.au
+``RSAGE`` is undergoing constant development and improvement.
+Absolutely any and all changes, improvements, questions or comments are encouraged and requested.
+Feel free to open an issue for any bug-bears or difficulties or get in touch directly via jseiler@swin.edu.au

 .. |TRAVIS| image:: https://travis-ci.org/jacobseiler/rsage.svg?branch=master
        :target: https://travis-ci.org/jacobseiler/rsage